slplsp/dotpad_meituan/README.md

 | **장요탁**       | - PPT Creation and Presentation Script <br> - Frontend Code                                                                            | **5%**            |

+PS.
+The contribution percentages for this project were evaluated by the team leader (**진수림**) based on actual participation.
+In this project, **진수림** made the greatest contributions, with **수림봉** providing substantial assistance.
+The other two team members had minimal involvement in the project development, making only minor adjustments to the layout of a single screen in the frontend.
+Additionally, the PPT and presentation drafts created by the other two members were of low quality, with logical inconsistencies, incomplete content, and numerous AI-generated sections.
+These required secondary revisions by the team leader and **수림봉** before they could be finalized for submission.
+This assessment is based solely on the team leader's perspective.
+If there are any concerns regarding the contribution evaluation, please contact the team leader for further clarification.

 ---

 ## 📚 Features